nicodoerre/PR_work_submission/ReadMe.md

 - `low resolution images`: The low resolution version of the image
 - `patches`: A side by side comparison of the low resolution, super resolved and ground truth patches

 The overall workflow is that the image is split into smaller chunks which get super resolved individually.
 Then those super resolved image patches get stitched back together.
+Please note that while default values are provided, the location of the saved model needs to be specified.
+For the to-be-upscaled image, follow the specifications discussed above.